chrisseaton/chrisseaton.github.io/rubytruffle/structs/index.md

 In [TruffleRuby](..) we run Ruby C extensions using an interpreter with a JIT that is built very much like our interpreter and JIT for Ruby.

-We do this for three key reasons - it allows us to pass Ruby objects into C without converting them to a native representation, it allows us to add inline caches for Ruby C API calls, and it allows us to intercept C operations and redirect them to work with our internal representations of Ruby objects.
+We do this for three key reasons:

+- it allows us to pass Ruby objects into C without converting them to a native representation

+- it allows us to add inline caches for Ruby C API calls

+- and it allows us to intercept C operations and redirect them to work with our internal representations of Ruby objects.

-We've done this in order to implement the Ruby C API with better performance than existing efforts like JRuby and Rubinius, but we've also found that it's allowed us to do some fun new things that we didn't expect.
+We've done this in order to implement the Ruby C API with better performance than existing efforts like JRuby and Rubinius, but we've also found that it has allowed us to do some fun new things that we didn't expect.

 This blog post shows one of those fun new things - using Ruby objects as if they